hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 })
 ```

 Lastly, I would regard the visuals achieved as a singificant success, especially given my percieved confidence/compentence with CSS at the time.
-Getting really positive feedback when I showed our TA my project for the first time was a great confidence boost the day before presenting the project!
+Getting really positive feedback from our TA the first time I demonstrated my app was a great confidence boost the day before presenting the project!

+## Bugs & Issues:
+- App is not fully responsive and will not work on mobile devices as a result: a full overhaul of the CSS is required as part of a 'mobile-first' approach, particularly where `px` has been used for sizing and positioning.
+CSS also requires refactoring where code is not 'DRY'.
+- Characters do not display again when clicked on for a second time.
+- Whitespace below character images is uneven.
+- BGM does not always play on first load: likely fix requires `canplaythrough` Event Listener.
+- P v.
+AI functionality not implemented - button is present however!

-## Bugs:
+## Code Process: